glory-audu/ECHU-S-SALES-REPORT-DASHBOARD-PROJECT/README.md

 The Echu Sales Report Dashboard is an interactive business intelligence project developed in Microsoft Power BI to analyze sales performance, profitability, customer behavior, and product category trends.

-The dashboard transforms raw transactional sales data into meaningful insights through KPIs, charts, and interactive filters that support business decision-making.

-The addition of the Profit by Quarter line chart further improves the project by revealing quarterly performance trends and helping stakeholders identify seasonal sales patterns and business growth opportunities.
+The dashboard transforms raw transactional sales data into meaningful insights through KPIs, charts, and interactive filters that support business decision-making, performance trends and helping stakeholders identify seasonal sales patterns and business growth opportunities.

-**Project Importance**

-This project is important because it enables businesses to make data-driven decisions using clear and interactive visualizations.